Robust End-to-End Speaker Verification Using EEG: Conclusions

 In this paper we demonstrated the feasibility of using EEG signals to improve the robustness of speaker verification systems operating in very noisy environment.
-We demonstrated that for the most noisy data (65 dB) and for less noisy data (40dB), combination of MFCC and EEG features always resulted in lower EER compared to when the verification systems where trained and tested using only MFCC or acoustic features.
+We demonstrated that for the two levels of noisy data, 40 dB and 65 dB, combination of MFCC and EEG, or only EEG features always resulted in lower EER.

-Our overall results indicate that EEG features are less affected by background noise and they are helpful in improving robustness of verification systems operating in presence of high background noise.
+Our overall results indicate that EEG features are less affected by background noise compared with MFCC features, which indicates that they are helpful in improving robustness of verification systems operating in presence of high background noise.

 We further plan to publish our speech EEG data base used in this work to help advancement of the research in this area.
 For future work, we will work on building a much larger speech EEG data base and validate the results for larger data base.